Ahmed Elmohamady: Sunderland

 Elmohamady playing for Sunderland in 2011.

 Elmohamady impressed Sunderland manager Steve Bruce while on trial with the Premier League side in August 2009.
 However, on 31 January 2010, Sunderland failed to sign him.
 Belgian side Club Brugge were also interested in the player and had, according to ENPPI, already made an offer.
 ENPPI accepted loan bids from both West Bromwich Albion and Sunderland for Elmohamady but while West Brom's offer was larger, Elmohamady chose to go to Sunderland, after being on trial.
+On 1 July 2010, Elmohamady joined Sunderland after passing medicals for a season-long loan move from ENPPI for a £500,000 fee, with an option of a permanent deal for £2 million next summer.

 Elmohamady playing for Sunderland in 2011.

-On 1 July 2010, Elmohamady joined Sunderland after passing medicals for a season-long loan move from ENPPI for a £500,000 fee, with an option of a permanent deal for £2 million next summer.

 Elmohamady made his debut for Sunderland in their 2–2 draw with Birmingham City on 14 August 2010.
 He won Man of the Match for his performances against Arsenal and Manchester City.
 Due to his impressive start at Sunderland, manager Steve Bruce expressed an interest in signing Elmohamady permanently in the January transfer window.

 On 11 March 2011, Sunderland announced that they had taken up the option of a £2 million transfer which was included in the loan agreement, making Elmohamady's contract a permanent one on Wearside.
 On 9 June 2011, the permanent contract was officially confirmed by Sunderland, with Elmohamady signing a deal which will keep him at the Stadium of Light until 2014.
 Manager Steve Bruce added, "Ahmed has done well in his first season with the club and has shown plenty of potential.
 We look forward to helping him grow as a player and I think there is much more to come from him."

 Elmohamady started Sunderland's first league match of the 2011–12 season away to Liverpool, and provided the assist for Sebastian Larsson's debut goal as the Black Cats drew 1–1.
 He scored his first goal from a header for Sunderland in a 2–2 draw against West Bromwich Albion on 1 October 2011.
 Elmohamady fell out of favour following the departure of Bruce in December 2011 and made no starts under his replacement, Martin O'Neill.
 At the end of the 2011–12 season, Elmohamady had made 21 appearances in all competitions.